nicolegunn/education-website-frontend/README_Submission.md

 It shows the Video corresponding to the selected project from database.The URL of youtube video link is stored in the project table of mySQL database where table column named video.
 ### Make Project
 It's a static page it shows the screenshot stored in the image folder.

 ### Submitting a Project
+On this page, students can submit a screenshot of their project by using the 'Send Photo' button.
+The submission uses FileStack to store the image URLs which then gets updated on the database.

 ## Teacher Dashboard